mplattu/keepass-dav/README.md

 # keepass-dav
-Bash wrapper for KeePassX to download/upload password file from/to WebDAV server
+Bash wrapper for KeePassXC to download/upload password file from/to WebDAV server